China probes former chief of internet regulator for suspected graft

 Organizers of China’s first World Internet Conference in 2014, set up under Lu to promote Beijing’s vision of internet governance, irked foreign tech firms by seeking their agreement on a last-minute declaration on “internet sovereignty”.

-Tech industry representatives ultimately declined to sign the pledge, and the move was condemned by rights groups as an attempt to undermine internet freedoms.
+Tech industry representatives ultimately declined to sign the pledge, and rights groups condemned the declaration as an attempt to undermine internet freedom.

 In 2015, he told reporters, “Indeed, we do not welcome those that make money off China, occupy China’s market, even as they slander China’s people.
 These kinds of websites I definitely will not allow in my house.”

-But courting China’s powerful internet regulator was a key task for companies hoping to stay in his good graces or gain access to the huge internet market.
+But courting China’s powerful internet regulator, the Cyberspace Administration of China, was a key task for companies hoping to stay in his good graces or gain access to the huge internet market.

 When Lu visited Facebook Inc’s U.S. campus in 2014, Mark Zuckerberg, the founder of the social networking site that has long been blocked in China, greeted Lu in Mandarin, according to a Chinese government website.